Playing with Points

 Hotels

 For hotels, Hyatt is hands-down the best transfer partner.
 Hyatt offers excellent point redemptions compared to other large chains.
-For example, in New York City in May, you can stay in Hyatt’s lower-end, (but still quite nice), Hyatt Place Midtown, for $525 per night.
-Or you can transfer 20K Chase Reserve points per night to your World of Hyatt account.
-Those points have an outstanding value of 2.6 cents each.
+For example, in New York City in May, you can stay in Hyatt’s moderate (but still quite nice) Hyatt Place Midtown for $525 per night.
+Or you can transfer 20K Chase Reserve points to your World of Hyatt account and book the room using those points.
+These 20,000 points have an outstanding value of 2.6 cents each.

-At the upper end, you can stay at the ultra-luxurious Park Hyatt for a whopping $1669 per night or you can transfer 40K Chase Reserve points.
+At the upper end, you can stay at the ultra-luxurious Park Hyatt for a whopping $1669 per night or you can transfer 40K Chase Reserve points to your World of Hyatt account and book the night.
 Those points have an extraordinary value of 4.1 cents each.
 As an illustration, if you used your sign-on bonus of 60,000 points with that type of redemption value, it would make them worth $2460!
-(Enough to cover your annual fee for four years and then some.)
-That value is not the norm, but at the same time, it is not particularly unusual if you take the time to research.
+(Enough to cover your annual fee for three years and then some.)
+That value is not the norm, but at the same time, it is not terribly unusual if you take the time to research.

 Spending Points in the Chase Travel Portal